fastlane/docs/docs/actions.md

-### rsync
+### dotgpg_environment

-Rsync files from :source to :destination
+Reads in production secrets set in a dotgpg file and puts them in ENV

-> A wrapper around rsync, rsync is a tool that lets you synchronize files, including permissions and so on for a more detailed information about rsync please see rsync(1) manpage.
+> More information about dotgpg can be found at https://github.com/ConradIrwin/dotgpg

-rsync |
+dotgpg_environment |
 -----|----
 Supported platforms | ios, android, mac
-Author | @hjanuschka
+Author | @simonlevy5